Building Matter Smart Home Devices 101

 FABRIC COMPABILITY

 The Matter standard unifies smart home ecosystems and devices, creating compatibility.
 Matter does not require the product to have an app to operate, allowing devices to be natively integrated into Google Home, Home Kit, or other ecosystem apps.
-But if products have unique capabilities, developers can build native Matter apps to differentiate their services (specialized services apps).
+However, if products have unique capabilities, developers can build native Matter apps to differentiate their services (specialized services apps).

 Bridge functionality is being developed to bring older devices to Matter.
 Using bridges (hubs) provides the translation that supports Matter and provides continuity for those devices.
 Manufacturers are in the process of developing unified SDKs to create bridges that incorporate older devices into Matter.